andri27-ts/Reinforcement-Learning/README.md

 ### A cup of Coffe

 How many cup of coffee :coffee: is this repository worth to you?
-I hope more it's a double (or triple) digit number!
+I hope it's a double (or triple) digit number!

 <br/>
 Btw, I really appreciate coffee :stuck_out_tongue_winking_eye: